 - a.
 Paid-up capital (capital employed)

 - b.
 Loans

 - i.
 Secured

 - ii.
 Unsecured

 - c.
+Reserves

-Reserves - d.
-Current liabilities and provisions - e.
-Total (a to d) - f.
-Fixed assets (excluding intangible assets) - g.
-Investments - h.
-Current Assets - i.
-Intangible Assets - j.
-Total (f to i) - 8.
-Copy of acknowledgement in respect of Income-tax return for the current assessment year should be enclosed. - 9.
-Whether any activities are undertaken by the firm besides tour operation. - 10.
-Membership of International Travel Organisations. - 11. (a) Give details of the volume of tourist traffic handled up to the date of application showing foreign and domestic tourist traffic separately.
+- d.
+Current liabilities and provisions

+- e.
+Total (a to d)

+- f.
+Fixed assets (excluding intangible assets)

+- g.
+Investments

+- h.
+Current Assets

+- i.
+Intangible Assets

+- j.
+Total (f to i)

+- 8. Copy of acknowledgement in respect of Income-tax return for the current assessment year should be enclosed.

+- 9. Whether any activities are undertaken by the firm besides tour operationss.

+- 10. Membership of International Travel Organisations.

+- 11. (a) Give details of the volume of tourist traffic handled up to the date of application showing foreign and domestic tourist traffic separately.
 (Please submit a certificate from a chartered accountant.
-This certificate should show the receipts from tour operation only during the financial year or the calendar year immediately preceding the date of submission of your application). - (b) Clientele: Special tourist groups handled, if any, their size, frequency. - (c) Steps taken to promote domestic tourist traffic and details of the groups handled, if any. - (d) Special programmes if any, arranged for foreign tourists. - 12.
-Number of conferences handled, if any, and the total number of passengers for such conferences with details of locations, etc. - 13.
+This certificate should show the receipts from tour operation only during the financial year or the calendar year immediately preceding the date of submission of your application).

+(b) Clientele: Special tourist groups handled, if any, their size and frequency.

+(c) Steps taken to promote domestic tourist traffic and details of the groups handled, if any.

+(d) Special programmes if any, arranged for foreign tourists.

+- 12. Number of conferences handled, if any, and the total number of passengers for such conferences with details of locations, etc. - 13.
 Number of incentive tours handled. - 14.
 Please enclose a Demand Draft of Rs.
-2000 for Head Office and Rs 1000 for each Branch Office as the fee for recognition and Rs 1000 and Rs 500 for Head Office

-Travel Agency Management and Tour Operations MTTM-104 and each Branch Office respectively if the application is for renewal o recognition.
+2000 for the Head Office and Rs 1000 for each Branch Office as the fee for recognition and Rs 1000 and Rs 500 for the Head Office and each Branch Office respectively if the application is for renewal of recognition.
 (Please mention the DD No., date and amount).

-Signature of Proprietor/Partner/Managing Director Rubber Stamp of the Firm\ company Place: Date: Check Your Progress-II Answer the following questions.
+Signature of Proprietor/Partner/Managing Director

+Rubber Stamp of the Firm\Company Place:

+Date:

 1. Give the steps for establishing a travel agency.

 2. How a tour operator is approved by the Ministry of Tourism?
-Check your answer with the one given at the end of the unit.

 In this unit, we attempted to give you an idea about the setting up of a travel agency and tour operation business as an entrepreneur.
 There are ample opportunities for those who are planning to enter this vital sector of the tourism industry.
 Even many of you have huge opportunities right in your location if your area is a tourist destination.
-In this unit, you must be understood the procedure for the approval of a travel agency and tour operator from the Ministry of Tourism, Govt. of India.
+In this unit, you must understand the procedure for the approval of a travel agency and tour operator from the Ministry of Tourism, Govt. of India.